 Whilst I know how to write a CV for someone changing their career, I’m not a Career Coach and can’t help people decide which path they should take.
 In fact, I actually make a point of never taking on client if they don’t know what they want to do as their CV will lack focus and won’t get them a job – and that’s the whole point of what I do.
 Instead I refer them to Mark Anderson from Kickstart Careers so he can help them work out what they want to do and how to get there.

 I get quite a few questions from readers asking what they should do if they have a gap in their work history.
-It might be that they chose to take a career break, took time off to raise a family or they needed to stop work to look after a family member but they always worry about how to present this on their CV.
-This is my advice:
+It might be that they chose to take a career break, took time off to raise a family or they needed to stop work to look after a family member – but they always worry about how to present this on their CV.
+This is what I think you should do: